TLongP/Chatbot_using_Transformer/README.md

 This is free to use, so do what ever you want.

+## Need to do:
+[ ] pretrained embedding for the transformer

-## Currently
+## Beam Search

-- writing a beam serch for the translation
+The Translator use a beam search for the best sentence.

-I will update REAME soon.
+This translator wworks only with 1 sentence as input